What is offsite backup?

 Backing up your production data to the cloud offers several more advantages, including:

-All companies, from small to enterprise, across any industry benefit from off-site backup, especially if the off-site data backup is stored in the cloud.
-In fact, the cloud makes it easy for any organization to follow the 3-2-1 backup rule, which is a best practice that ensures the best data protection.
+All companies, from small to enterprise, across any industry benefit from offsite backup, especially if the off-site data backup is stored in the cloud.
+The cloud makes it easy for any organization to follow the 3-2-1 backup rule, a best practice ensuring the most optimal data protection.

 3-2-1 Backup Rule

 Keep your data in three places, across two media types, with one backup stored offsite, such as in the cloud.